-As noted at SC10 and SC11, there was a very clear reduction in the range of sizes of SBT taken in the New Zealand fishery between 2001 and 2006.
-There is evidence of the growth (progression of modes) over this period, but little evidence of recruitment of smaller fish to the New Zealand fishery.
-New data suggests a change in this trend, with fish from a wide range of smaller sizes appearing in 2006 through 2008 (Figure 6).
+There was a very clear reduction in the range of sizes of SBT taken in the New Zealand fishery between 2001 and 2006.
+There is evidence of growth (progression of modes) over this period, but little evidence of recruitment of smaller fish to the New Zealand fishery.
+New data suggests a change in this trend, with fish from a wide range of smaller sizes starting to appear in 2006, and more pronounced in 2008 and 2009 (Figure 6).

 Due to lower levels of observer coverage historically in the domestic fishery, size composition data are not as well estimated for that fleet.
-Nevertheless, size composition data for the domestic fleet (based on observer reports) are provided in Figure 7 and show similar patterns to that observed in the Charter fleet.
+Nevertheless, size composition data for the domestic fleet (based on observer reports) are provided in Figure 7 and show similar patterns to that observed in the charter fleet.

-An examination of the proportion of the Charter fleet catch under a given size since 1989 (Table 6; Figure 8) indicates that fish under 140 cm generally represent over 25% of the catch from the Charter fleet, but were 10% or less for the three years between 2004 and 2006.
+An examination of the proportion of the charter fleet catch under a given size since 1989 (Table 6; Figure 8) indicates that fish under 140 cm generally represent over 25% of the catch from the charter fleet, but were 10% or less for the three years between 2004 and 2006.
 Overall, the proportions do fluctuate in a way consistent with periods of above and below average recruitment (e.g. two to three year cycles).